roni-estein/press/README.md

 ---
 title: My First Blog Post
 description: This is my very first blog post with Press
+author: roni-estein
 ---

 # Extra Extra Extra!

 You are now a blogger!

+***make sure to change the author: (slug) to a user or valid model that contains a mathing slug in your bound table.
+That table will need a valid slug field, and either a name field or an accessor that can retrieve the field "name"***
 ```

 ### Course